7343 Senior Stationary Engineer, Water Treatment Plant

 Qualified candidates will be notified of the exact date, time and location of the examination.

-The certification rule for the ranked eligible lists resulting from this examination will be Rule of 3 Scores.
+Certification Rule: The certification rule for the ranked eligible list / score report resulting from this examination will be Rule of Three Scores.
 The department may administer additional position-specific selection procedures to make final hiring decisions.

 The duration of the eligible list resulting from this examination process will be 6 months and may be extended with the approval of the Human Resources Director.